 1. 4 Pics 1 Word

 There are many word associations you can play on your iPhone, but 4 Pics 1 Word continues to stand as the best of them.
-The game’s premise is far from complex, but it still demands a lot from your creativity and puzzle-solving abilities.
+The game’s premise is far from complex, but it still demands a lot from your creativity and anagram-solving abilities.

 For each puzzle, the game presents four images that relate to each other in some way.
 Your goal is to find a word that explains their connection.
 You do this by finding the key word from the jumbled letters the game provides underneath the images.